-When you change your baby’s diaper, you’re doing it to look after them and keep them clean and healthy, but what if the diapers you use are causing more harm than good?
-Just like period pads and tampons, conventional disposable diapers can be filled with undisclosed toxic chemicals that both mothers and babies are being exposed to.
-But what exactly are these potentially toxic chemicals?
+When you change your baby’s diaper, you’re doing it to look after them and keep them clean and healthy!
+But what if the diapers you use are causing more harm than good?
+Just like ingredients in baby wipes, conventional diapers can be filled with undisclosed toxic chemicals that both mothers and babies are being exposed to.
+But what are these chemicals?
 What health issues can they lead to?
 And how do we avoid these?

 What is a disposable diaper made of?

-Most disposable diapers are made up of chemicals and synthetic materials — similar to sanitary pads.
-Here’s what most disposable diapers are made of:
+Most disposable diapers are made up synthetic materials and chemical residues.
+Here’s what a conventional disposable diaper is typically made of: